abbreviatedman/fast/readme.md

 You can customize that subdomain using `npm run deploy-custom-domain` (or `npm run dcd` as a shorthand).
 This prompts you to type a custom domain name in.
 In the example above, if you realized you named your repo "fast-vim-talk", in a reference to the FAST framework, but that the viewer of your deck didn't care that it was made with this repository (and might even be confused, given that a Vim talk is typically anything but fast), using `npm run deploy-custom-domain`, you could type "vim-talk.surge.sh" at the prompt to deploy to that URL instead.

+Unless you go the extra step of securing a domain name for your talk, your custom domain _must_ end with `.surge.sh`.
 [Surge] has further documentation for deploying to your own domain name, such as `vim-talk.com`.
-Once set up with the domain, you would use `npm run deploy-custom-domain` as outlined above, typing your custom domain at the prompt.
+Once set up with a custom top-level domain ("TLD"), you would use `npm run deploy-custom-domain` as outlined above, typing your custom TLD at the prompt.

+#### Saving Your Custom Domain Name

+Running `npm run deploy-custom-domain` prompts you for the domain name every time.
+When using a custom domain name, saving the domain name to a file is far preferable.
+There are two helper scripts included to make that easier.

+1. `npm run save-custom-domain [custom domain]` (or `npm run scd [custom domain]` as a shorthand) will save your domain name in a file stored in `_static/CNAME`, which will be read by the `npm run deploy-custom-domain` script.
+So you can write `npm run save-custom-domain vim-talk.surge.sh`, and from then on `npm run deploy-custom-domain` will read from that file and deploy to that domain name without prompting you for a domain to deploy to.

+2. To change custom domain names, use `npm run remove-custom-domain` (or `npm run rcd` as a shorthand).
+This will remove the text from the CNAME file, and `npm run deploy-custom-domain` will once again prompt you for a name.

 ### Deploying On A Different Platform